lab1092/blender-manual_ja/manual/preferences/input.rst

 Managing presets
 ================

-Blender lets you define multiple :guilabel:`Preset` input configurations.
+Blender lets you define multiple *Preset* input configurations.
-Instead of deleting the default keymap to create yours, you can just add new :guilabel:`Presets` for both the mouse and keyboard.
+Instead of deleting the default keymap to create yours, you can just add new *Presets* for both the mouse and keyboard.
 Mouse options can be found on the left hand side of the window and keyboard options to the right in the above picture.